 In the Beginning

-Rocking Horse Ranch Resort was created in 1958 by Toolie and Gloria Turk.
+Rocking Horse Ranch Resort opened Memorial Day Weekend 1958 by founders Nathan “Toolie” Turk and Gloria Turk.
 In 1962, they were joined by Toolie’s brother, Bucky.
-Although Toolie and Gloria were born in New York City, they became involved with horses at an early age.
-Gloria rode at stables in the Bronx, while Toolie’s introduction to horses came from the man who delivered ice by horse and wagon on the lower eastside of Manhattan.
+Although Toolie and Gloria were born in New York City, their love for horses developed at an early age.
+Gloria began riding at various stables in the Bronx, while Toolie’s introduction to horses came from icemen who actually delivered ice by horse and wagon throughout the Lower East Side of Manhattan.

-The brothers were first generation Americans, their parents having emigrated from Europe.
-Although they went to school and held jobs in the city to support the family, weekends found them upstate working at dude ranches and Catskill hotels to earn extra money and be able to ride horses occasionally.
-Toolie eventually ended up managing one of these ranches, where he met Gloria.
+The Turk brothers were first-generation Americans, their parents having emigrated from Europe.
+Although they went to school and held jobs in the city to support the family, their weekends were spent upstate working at dude ranches around the Catskills to earn extra money and occasionally ride horses.
+Toolie eventually began managing the Triple Lake Dude Ranch in Succasunna, NJ, where he met Gloria.

-Dude ranches were different then, without the frills that a resort offered.
+Dude ranches were different in the 1950’s, without the frills that an all-inclusive resort has to offer.
 It was primarily just horses; accommodations were rustic and facilities weren’t family-friendly.
-Toolie and Gloria thought that families would love a ranch that catered to their needs, so they started looking for a place that they could convert into one.
-The closer they were to the city, the more expensive the places were that they looked at.
-Eventually they started west…and got as far as across the Hudson River from Poughkeepsie, into Highland.
+Toolie and Gloria thought that families would love a ranch that catered to their needs, so they began searching for a property that they could convert into the first family-friendly dude ranch.

 Business Was Booming

-This time the new Rocking Horse Ranch was going to be designed from the ground up, not just a makeover of someone else’s plan.
-With a good credit rating and a history of success, they were able to borrow enough to rebuild.
-An architect was hired, and ground was broken in March of 1971.
-Construction went on seven days a week in order to try to recapture the valuable Summer vacation season.
-It was confirmation of their beliefs that the Ranch opened to a full house of guests in June of that same year.
-In fact, the seasons that followed were so popular that twenty-four more rooms were added the next year.
+This time, the Turk’s designed the new Rocking Horse Ranch from the ground up.
+With good credit and a history of success, they were able to borrow enough from the bank to begin rebuilding.
+An architect was hired, and construction began in March of 1971.
+The team worked seven days a week to recapture the valuable upcoming summer vacation season.
+Needless to say, the Ranch opened to a full house of guests in June of that same year.
+In fact, it was such a successful season that twenty-four more rooms were added the following year.